hellohubs/uganda-manual/troubleshooting/charge_controller.md

 Charge Controller NOT charging
 ===========================================================================

-## Symptoms are there IS sun and NO led lights.
+## Symptoms are there IS sun and NO led lights blue on Charge Controller.

 Before you start, double check all breakers to make sure NONE are tripping.
 If one is tripping, there is a system fault that needs to be addressed.
 Turn OFF the system breaker before proceeding with the following workflow.